Learn something new every day More Info... by email

 As industrial design flourished and continued to advance with the creation of more and more cutting-edge technology, manufacturing companies became the main source of wealth in developed countries.
 The manufacturing industry has since become part of the bedrock of modern economies around the world, providing jobs, goods, and financial security to the public.
 The industry has also positioned itself to be at the forefront of the latest technological developments that can aid in creating products at a faster rate.

 The manufacturing industry is not without its fair share of concerns, however.
 Certain sectors within the industry have put financial gain before public welfare, resulting in environmental danger and threats to workers' rights and safety.
-These concerns have reached such epidemic proportions that environmental watchdog groups, government legislation, and labor unions have had to monitor the safe, fair management of many areas of the manufacturing industry.
+These concerns have reached such epidemic proportions that environmental watchdog groups, government legislation, and labor unions have had to monitor the safe, fair management of many areas of the industry.
 Due to these problems, many businesses within the manufacturing industry must deal with the reality that conducting their business-as-usual operations could actually outweigh the benefits produced by the business.